nedduc/Cookout-Brand-Awareness/README.md

 ### Features Left to Implement

 - Adding more new products and new recipe ideas.
 Once the user signs up for the recipe book, they are not a cold call anymore and can be contacted with new products and more recipe ideas.
 - Links can be added to 'Where to Buy' page on logo's to take user directly to purchse page for product.
 - Add a little background softly playing cowboy music.
-- Add video footage of cooking on Barbeques.
+- Add video tutorials on cooking using Barbeques.

 ## Testing

-While in the Dev Tools I used the rsponsive tools to view site on iPad and iPhone 5.
+While in the Dev Tools I used the responsive tools to view site on iPad and iPhone 5.
 I also opened on my own Samsung 6 as well as seeing it my iMac.
 I left one or two items uncentered and this created a nice pause for the eye and flow of reading.(you can get bored travelling in a straight line all the time i.e motorway driving) I also sent to two alternative phone.

 All my links work to other websites opening in new windows not to draw the user away The links open on themselves.
 Screen shots of all testing available in Testing folder.

 It has performed the way I wanted it to on different browsers and screen sizes.
 Quite amazed at the power of flexbox from the little information I know baout it.
-However there are a few things I would fix, for example making more real estate on mobile screen.

 ### Validator Testing